Archive for the ‘Airports and Airspace’ Category

 Aeronautical Ground Lighting (AGL) is an essential part of an airport’s Category 3 “Facility” and the service level requirements are set out in CAP 168.
 However, in comparison with complex equipment, such as Instrument Landing Systems (ILS), the level of safety assurance applied can be significantly different.

 The development of structures and buildings within the vicinity of aerodromes may constitute as obstructions to flight operations.
-The CAA stipulates the aerodrome safeguarding requirements to be applied to licensed aerodromes based upon the runway use …
+Development in the vicinity of aerodromes must be controlled to ensure that the safety and effectiveness of aerodrome fli …

 Airport Pre-Inspection Audit